Manual Map Editor Workflow Guide

 Can manual editing improve export quality perception?

 Yes.
-Better timing, cleaner framing, and consistent emphasis usually improve perceived quality more than adding extra effects.
+Better timing, cleaner framing and consistent emphasis usually improve perceived quality more than adding extra effects.
+Cutting one redundant camera move helps more than adding two new ones.